kAPEXLab/assignment/index.md

     });
   }

-  // Link clicks in the index
+  // Clicks on the index
   nav.addEventListener("click", (e) => {
     const a = e.target.closest("a[data-file]");
     if (!a) return;